-Action: Review, Discuss and Recommend to the TPC
+Action: Review, Discuss and Recommend Release by the TPC for the one month public comment

 TxDOT and the Corpus Christi MPO continue to develop the next iteration of the 10-year Unified Transportation Program or UTP.
-The 2023 UTP schedule shown in Attachment 1 illustrates the approval process for TxDOT and includes the actions for the Corpus Christi MPO to perform.
+The 2023 UTP schedule is provided within Attachment 1 and illustrates the approval process for TxDOT including the actions for the Corpus Christi MPO to perform.
 The 2023 UTP covers the 10-year time period of FY 2023 through FY 2032.

-The outcome of the UTP process is a list of projects TxDOT intends to develop or begin constructing over the next 10 years, as well as information on the available funding associated with those projects.
+The outcome of the 2023 UTP process is a list of projects TxDOT intends to develop or begin constructing over the next 10 years, as well as information on the available funding associated with those projects.
 Project development includes activities such as preliminary engineering work, environmental analysis, right-of-way acquisition and design.
 Despite its importance to TxDOT as a planning and programming tool, the UTP is neither a budget nor a guarantee that projects will or can be built.
 However, it is a critical tool in guiding transportation project development within the long-term planning context.
 In addition, it serves as a communication tool for stakeholders and the public in understanding the project development commitments TxDOT is making.

 As part of the joint 2023 UTP planning effort, the Corpus Christi MPO is responsible for conducting a performance-based scoring process and selecting transportation projects for TxDOT Category 2, Category 7, and Category 9 projects.
-As part of the annual reevaluation of projects an MPO may reevaluate the status of project priorities and selection and provide a report of any changes to TxDOT in the UTP development process.
-The reevaluation must be consistent with criteria applicable to development of the current MTP and TIP in accordance with federal requirements.
-The MPO must also coordinate with TxDOT on their scoring and selecting of projects for Category 4 Urban.
+As part of the annual reevaluation of projects, the MPO may reevaluate the status of project priorities and selection and provide a report of any changes to TxDOT in the UTP development process.
+The reevaluation must be consistent with criteria applicable to the development of the current MTP and TIP in accordance with federal requirements.
+The MPO must also coordinate with TxDOT on the state's scoring and selecting of projects for funding Category 4-Urban (CAT 4U).

-The projects selected for the first 4 years of the 2023 TxDOT UTP are also in the FY 2023-2026 TIP.
-Additionally, the projects selected for Categories 2 and 4 must also be authorized by the Texas Transportation Commission.
+The projects selected for the first 4 years of the 2023 TxDOT UTP are likely to be included in the FY 2023-2026 TIP/STIP, however the 2023 UTP process does not guarantee the projects will be included in the FY 2023-2026 TIP/STIP that will be approved by the Corpus Christi MPO.
+Additionally, the projects selected for Categories 2 and 4 must also be eventually authorized by the Texas Transportation Commission.
 The development of the Corpus Christi MPO FY 2023-2026 TIP is a separate process that is linked to the project submittals, review, prioritization and selection for the 2023 UTP.